Schwegg/Lovely-Scene/README.md

 # Lovely-Scene
-A love2D custom scene parser
+A love2D custom cutscene parser

 **NOTE:** requires [Tserial](https://github.com/zhsso/Tserial.lua) for tables to be read properly within scene files.

 # Breakdown
-LovelyScene is a library made to help those who want an easier way to create 'scenes'.
-To clarify, I'm talking scenes eg. a scene of a movie.
-It's not exactly easy to describe what it is without really looking at what it does, but on a basic level it's a special file parser I wrote to enable easy 'scene' creation.
-When used with my other library, [LovelyEvent](https://github.com/Schwegg/Lovely-Event), it can make cutscenes within your game easier to achieve.
+LovelyScene is a library made to help those who want an easier way to create 'cutscenes'.
+It's not exactly easy to describe what it is without really looking at what it does, but on a basic level it's a special file parser I wrote to enable easy cutscene creation.
+When used with my other library, [LovelyEvent](https://github.com/Schwegg/Lovely-Event), it can make cutscenes within your game easier to achieve and a lot less of a hasstle to write once it's set up.

 * The 'language' of scene is very primitive, but gets the job done.
 * It parses the `.lscene` file line-by-line and checks for indentations.